 Curriculum Vitae Jasper Eikelboom

-Postdoctoral Researcher at the Wildlife Ecology and Conservation Group, Wageningen University, Netherlands.
+Postdoctoral researcher at the Wildlife Ecology and Conservation Group, Wageningen University, Netherlands.
 Research and grant writing about the thermo- and movement ecology of tropical ungulates, focusing on mathematical simulations and artificial intelligence.
-Initiator and leader of international research collaboration with 38 ecologists and conservationists on the behavioural thermoregulation of savanna grazers and mixed-feeders in the face of climate change, using tracking data from 999 individual animals of 15 different species.
+Initiator and leader of an international movement ecology research collaboration about the behavioural thermoregulation of savanna herbivores in the face of climate change.

 January 2017 - March 2021